Home » Recipe Index » Fish and Seafood

 Instant Pot Refried Beans, Instant Pot Black Beans, and Cilantro Lime Rice make great sides.

-If you’re looking for more Mexican recipes, try my spicy Camarones a la Diabla, Camarones al Mojo de Ajo, Salpicon de Res, Chilaquiles, and Homemade Chicken Enchiladas with Easy Enchilada Sauce made from scratch.
+If you want to avoid pork, tacos de camaron are a great option.
+If you’re looking for more Mexican recipes, try spicy Camarones a la Diabla, Camarones al Mojo de Ajo, Salpicon de Res, Chilaquiles, and Homemade Chicken Enchiladas with Easy Enchilada Sauce made from scratch.

 Chorizo shrimp tacos served on a white plate.